NickyMateev/Line-Clipper/README.md

 #### Google Chrome

 1. Navigate to *chrome://extensions* in your browser.
-You can also access this page by clicking on the Chrome menu on the top right side of the Omnibox, hovering over **More Tools** and selecting **Extensions**.
+You can also access this page by clicking on the Chrome menu on the top right side of your browser, hovering over **More Tools** and then selecting **Extensions**.
 2. Check the box next to **Developer Mode**.
 3. Click **Load Unpacked Extension** and select the directory where you downloaded and unpacked the extension.

 #### Mozilla Firefox

 1. Navigate to *about:addons* in your browser.
-You can also access this page by clicking on the Firefox menu on the top right side and clicking Add-ons.
+You can also access this page by clicking on the Firefox menu on the top right side of your browser and then selecting **Add-ons**.
-2. Click on the Gear icon on the top right -> *Debug Add-ons*
+2. Click on the Gear icon on the top right -> **Debug Add-ons**.
-3. Click on *Load Temporary Add-on*
+3. Click on **Load Temporary Add-on**.
 4. Select `traverser.js` from the directory where you downloaded and unpacked the extension.

 > Firefox requires loading temporary extensions every time you restart the browser.
 More information regarding temporary extensions you can find [HERE](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox).

+#### Microsoft Edge

+1. Navigate to *edge://extensions* in your browser.
+You can also access this page by clicking on the Microsoft Edge menu on the top right side of your browser and then selecting **Extensions**.
+2. Enable **Developer Mode** on the bottom left side of the page.
+3. Click **Load Unpacked Extension** and select the directory where you downloaded and unpacked the extension.

 **Congratulations!** You can now use and play around with the extension and its source.